-Elizabeth has employed her research skills and critical acumen in a range of legal fields —
+Elizabeth employs her research skills and critical acumen in a range of legal fields —

 - Cyberbullying and cyberstalking in New Zealand and Australia, conference presentations and publication;

 - Restorative Justice in New Zealand and Australia, conferences and publication;

 - Evidence in Employment Law and Criminal Law, conference and publication;

 Harassment, legal approaches in educational settings.

 - Education and Employment – Duty of Care, Fiduciary Duties and Obligations, work undertaken in Australia in university setting, publications, and legal representation.

 Corporation Powers and the Regulation of Universities, Corporations powers, Australian Constitution, conferences, panel speaker, publication;

 - Intellectual Property: Copyright in Publishing, Design and Art, training presentations in university setting;